FREQUENTLY ASKED QUESTIONS

 You should also keep into account the length of our session.
 Unlike the gradual stamina and endurance naturally built throughout the tattoo, many have said it feels worse when the numbing cream runs out and there is still much of the tattoo left to be done.

-• Most sessions average 6+ hours.
 Leo does not charge hourly as we wouldn’t want the client to be concerned about the time it’s taking.
-There are many factors like detail, placement, size, breaks, and skin condition that affect the process.
+There are many factors like detail, placement, size, moving, and skin condition that affect the length of the process.
 Plan for an all day sitting without a time restrain.
-For an artist as devoted as Leo, it takes as long as needed to give you the best tattoo possible.
+A great tattoo takes as long as needed, to give you the best result possible.

 I often get asked why I do not showcase my face or persona since it’s so common for tattoo artists to do so nowadays, but I genuinely believe that it should be solely about the Art in my case.
 I like to separate the person from the work.
 I also value my privacy in this technological world where everything is out there, but I do enjoy connecting with my clients in person and exchanging stories.
 So feel free to ask anything during our session.
 I love it when clients become friends, and faces I am happy to see again and again.